PaulESantos/paulefren/content/home/about.md

 # Biography

 Hi!
-I’m Paul, a plant ecologist, and data enthusiast.
+I’m a Plant Ecologist and [<i class="fab fa-r-project"></i>](data enthusiast).
 I am a biologist from the Universidad Nacional de San Antonio Abad del Cusco - Peru.

 I have worked in tropical forest ecology since 2013.
-I have gained experience in conservation projects with Frankfurt Zoological Society Peru.
-I also have collaborated extensively with the Andes Biodiversity and Ecosystem Research Group for around 5 years.
-[ABERG](http://www.andesconservation.org/) working in the Andes and Amazon regions of Peru such as Manu National Park-Peru and surroundings.
-I participated in projects that evaluated:(i)Carbon and forest dynamics.(ii)Co2 and methane fluxes measuring, and (iii) Plant trait’s ecology.
+I have gained experience in conservation projects with Frankfurt Zoological Society.
+I also have collaborated extensively with the Andes Biodiversity and Ecosystem Research Group.
+[ABERG](http://www.andesconservation.org/) working in the Andes and Amazon regions of Peru such as Manu National Park and surroundings.
+I participated in projects that evaluated:

+- Carbon and forest dynamics.
+- Co2 and methane fluxes measuring.
+- Plant trait’s ecology.